lyteword/kjv/exodus/chapter-35.md

 # Chapter 35

-<sup>1</sup> And Moses gathered all the congregation of the children of Israel together, and said unto them, These are the words which the LORD hath commanded, that ye should do them.
+<sup>1</sup> And Moses gathered all the congregation of the children of Israel together, and said unto them, These *are* the words which the LORD hath commanded, that *ye* should do them.

 <sup>2</sup> Six days shall work be done, but on the seventh day there shall be to you an holy day, a sabbath of rest to the LORD: whosoever doeth work therein shall be put to death.

 <sup>3</sup> Ye shall kindle no fire throughout your habitations upon the sabbath day.

-<sup>4</sup> ¶ And Moses spake unto all the congregation of the children of Israel, saying, This is the thing which the LORD commanded, saying,
+<sup>4</sup> ¶ And Moses spake unto all the congregation of the children of Israel, saying, This *is* the thing which the LORD commanded, saying,

-<sup>5</sup> Take ye from among you an offering unto the LORD: whosoever is of a willing heart, let him bring it, an offering of the LORD; gold, and silver, and brass,
+<sup>5</sup> Take ye from among you an offering unto the LORD: whosoever *is* of a willing heart, let him bring it, an offering of the LORD; gold, and silver, and brass,

-<sup>6</sup> And blue, and purple, and scarlet, and fine linen, and goats’ hair,
+<sup>6</sup> And blue, and purple, and scarlet, and fine linen, and goats’ *hair*,

 <sup>7</sup> And rams’ skins dyed red, and badgers’ skins, and shittim wood,